Stormy Daniels: Trump affair allegations

 On March 6, 2018, Daniels filed a lawsuit against Trump.
 She said that the non-disclosure agreement that she had signed in reference to the alleged affair was invalid because Trump had never personally signed it.
 The suit also alleges that Trump's attorney had been trying to intimidate Daniels and "scare her into not talking".
-A day later, Cohen initiated an ex parte arbitration process which resulted in an order that barred Daniels from disclosing "confidential information" related to the non-disclosure agreement.
-The order itself, which Daniels' lawyers called bogus, was supposed to remain confidential.
+A day later, Cohen initiated an arbitration process which resulted in an order that barred Daniels from disclosing "confidential information" related to the non-disclosure agreement.
+The order itself, which Daniels's lawyers called bogus, was supposed to remain confidential.

-In a March 25, 2018, interview with 60 Minutes, Daniels said that she and Trump had sex once, and that later she had been threatened in front of her infant daughter and felt pressured to later sign a non-disclosure agreement.
+In a March 25, 2018, interview with 60 Minutes, Daniels said that she and Trump had sex once, and that later she had been threatened in front of her infant daughter and felt pressured to sign a non-disclosure agreement.
 On April 9, 2018, FBI agents raided Cohen's office and seized emails, tax documents and business records relating to several matters, including payments to Daniels.

 On April 30, 2018, Daniels filed a lawsuit against Trump on libel charges because he called her statements "fraud".
 It related to Trump's statements on Twitter saying that Daniels had invented the story of the man who threatened her after she decided to tell journalists about their affair.
 In October 2018, the suit was dismissed on First Amendment grounds, and Daniels lost her appeal in August 2020.
+Daniels was ordered to pay $293,000 of Trump's legal fees after her libel case against Trump was dismissed, then was ordered to pay an additional $245,000 after appeals.
+In 2023, Daniels lost her appeal to reduce the payment for Trump's fees, and was ordered to further pay $120,000.
+Collectively, Daniels was ordered to pay over $600,000 to Trump's law firm due to the defamation suit, but as of 2022 she vowed not to pay.